A Central Park entrance named for the exonerated 'Central Park Five' is unveiled - KTVZ

 The entrance, at 110th Street, now has “Gate of the Exonerated” inscribed on the perimeter wall.
 It features a historical sign with background information about the entrance’s name and a QR code linking to online resources.

-The New York City Public Design Commission unanimously approved the project earlier this year.
+Earlier this year, the New York City Public Design Commission unanimously approved the project .

 The unanimous vote was the fruit of years of work “with the Harlem community and Manhattan Community Board 10 to commemorate the Exonerated Five and all those wrongfully convicted of crimes,” a spokesperson for the Central Park Conservancy said in a statement earlier this year.